AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 #### Invalid value or command format used for editing a person
 **Prerequisites:**
 1. List all persons using the `list` command.
-Multiple persons are in the list (Less than 100).
+Multiple persons are in the list (less than 100).
 2. The first existing person in the *Person List* has the mobile phone number `96734294`.

 **Example Test Case:** `edit 2 p/96734294`